 D1.1 General Practitioner

 Smoking cessation: A doctor’s advice is an important motivator for smoking cessation, especially if the doctor is the family physician.
 The GP can help initiate the cycle of change by repeated brief interventions.
 Since relapse to smoking is common, GPs should make enquiries about smoking status routinely at each visit.
 There are several smoking cessation programs that have been developed for use in general practice.
-The GP is also the appropriate health professional to recommend or prescribe nicotine replacement therapy and pharmacological treatment of nicotine addiction (for a detailed discussion of smoking cessation interventions, see section P).
+The GP is also the appropriate health professional to recommend or prescribe nicotine replacement therapy and pharmacological and/or non-pharmacological treatment of nicotine addiction (for a detailed discussion of smoking cessation interventions, see section P).

 Coordinate investigation and management: GPs will manage patients with mild to moderate COPD.
 Referral to a respiratory physician may be indicated to confirm the diagnosis, exclude complications and aggravating factors, and to help develop a self-management plan (section C, Box 6).

 Coordinate care in advanced disease: GPs play a crucial role coordinating services provided by a range of healthcare professionals and care agencies (the “multidisciplinary team”).< Prev Next >